2013 America's Cup: Cup matches

 The 34th America's Cup was held between challenger Team New Zealand and defender Oracle Team USA on a five-leg course on San Francisco Bay.
 One point was awarded for winning a race, and a total of nine points were needed to win the cup.
 Due to the two race penalty assessed on Oracle Team USA, they needed 11 wins to defend the cup.

 1 Oracle's victories in races 4 and 8 did not award points, due to the penalty imposed by the jury.

 2 Oracle used their postponement card after race 5, canceling the second race scheduled for September 10.

 3 With Team New Zealand leading during the third leg, the second race on September 14 was abandoned by the race committee due to the wind exceeding the allowed maximum.

+4 September 16 was on the schedule as a reserve day and would have been used to make up for races already missed.
+However by agreement of both teams it was treated as a lay day.

-4 Both races on September 17, and the second races on both September 18 and September 19, were postponed due to the wind exceeding the allowed maximum beyond a reasonable start time.
+5 Both races on September 17, and the second races on both September 18 and September 19, were postponed due to the wind exceeding the allowed maximum beyond a reasonable start time.